Syeda-Sameera-Unnissa/Syeda-Sameera-Unnissa/README.md

 I work in operations at Amazon and I'm transitioning into a technical role.
 I have a BTech in CSE (2017) and I'm currently pursuing my MTech.

-Right now I'm building my technical skills through structured, hands-on learning — starting with SQL and working through Linux, Networking, AWS, and Python over the next several months.
+Right now I'm building my technical skills through structured, hands-on learning; starting with SQL and working through Linux, Networking, AWS, and Python over the next several months.

 ---